kubecraft-cloud/kubecraft-proxy/README.md

 This is useful for Minecraft servers running in a cloud environment where the servers are ephemeral and can be created at any time or for users that want to expose multiple servers on the same IP address and port.

+> ⚠️ This project is still in early development and should **NOT** be used in production.

+> ⚠️ This project is **NOT** affiliated with Mojang Studios or Microsoft.

+> ⚠️ This project is **NOT** a BungeeCord alternative.
+This project is a reverse proxy and does not provide any of the features that BungeeCord provides.

 ## Features

 - [x] Reverse proxy for Minecraft servers